 Immediately following the consummation of the Hughes Reorganization, GM proposes to spin off Hughes Defense (the "Hughes Defense Spin-Off" and, together with the Hughes Reorganization, the "Hughes Transactions").
 The Hughes Defense Spin-Off will be accomplished through a merger (the "GM Spin-Off Merger") of GM Mergeco Corporation, a newly formed wholly owned subsidiary of GM ("Merger Sub"), with and into GM pursuant to an agreement and plan of merger to be entered into between GM and Merger Sub (the "GM Spin-Off Merger Agreement").
-Pursuant to the GM Spin-Off Merger, (1) each share of GM's Class H Common Stock, par value \$0.10 per share (the "GM Class H Common Stock"), will be recapitalized and converted into one share of a new class of GM common stock also to be called Class H Common Stock, par value \$0.10 per share (the "Class A Common Stock") and the right to receive a pro rata interest in the Class H Defense Distribution (as defined below) of Class A Common Stock, par value \$0.01 per share, of Hughes Defense (the "Class A Common Stock") and (2) each share of GM's Common Stock, par value \$1 2/3 per share (the "GM \$1 2/3 Common Stock"), will remain outstanding and will, among other things, represent the right to receive a pro rata interest in the Stares of Class A Common Stock to be distributed to the holders of New GM Class H Common Stock to be distributed to the holders of New GM Class H Common Stock to be distributed to the holders of New GM Class H Common Stock (the "Class H Defense Distribution") in the Hughes Defense
+Pursuant to the GM Spin-Off Merger, (1) each share of GM's Class H Common Stock, par value \$0.10 per share (the "GM Class H Common Stock"), will be recapitalized and converted into one share of a new class of GM common stock also to be called Class H Common Stock, par value \$0.10 per share (the "Class A Common Stock"), and the right to receive a pro rata interest in the Class H Defense Distribution (as defined below) of Class A Common Stock, par value \$0.01 per share, of Hughes Defense (the "Class A Common Stock") and (2) each share of GM's Common Stock, par value \$1 2/3 per share (the "GM \$1 2/3 Common Stock"), will remain outstanding and will, among other things, represent the right to receive a pro rata interest in the Stares of Class A Common Stock to be distributed to the holders of New GM Class H Common Stock to be distributed to the holders of New GM Class H Common Stock to be distributed to the holders of New GM Class H Common Stock (the "Class H Defense Distribution (as defined below) of Class A Common Stock to be distributed to the holders of New GM Class H Common Stock (the "Class H Common Stock to be distributed to the holders of New GM Class H Common Stock (the "Class H Defense Distribution") in the Hughes Defense